Security, Redundancy, and Recovery

 - Bare-metal restorations to dissimilar hardware

-The NAS device can also be configured as a replacement server, if necessary.
+If necessary, the NAS device can also be configured as a replacement server.

 NAS Is A Better Solution Than Tape Backup

 While tape backup is still commonly used in small businesses and large organizations, it has a number of drawbacks.
 For starters, tape backups fail more than 50% of the time.
 Also, backing up with tape requires a significant window of time in order to complete a full backup.
-An NAS device, on the other hand, doesn’t require a window of time, which means that your systems are up and running at all times.
+A NAS device, on the other hand, does not require a window of time, which means that your systems are up and running at all times.

 With most tape backups running once every 24 hours, in the event of a disaster, you could potentially lose a full day’s worth of work, transactions, and data.
-With an NAS system, data snapshots are taken every 15 minutes, which significantly lowers your risk.
+With a NAS system, data snapshots are taken every 15 minutes, which significantly lowers your risk.

 Also, recovering data from a tape system can be labor-intensive and time-consuming.
 With a network attached storage device, systems are typically recovered in less than 30 minutes – simply by pushing a few buttons or clicking a mouse.

 How can we help you?
 Contact us to set up a free IT consultation to discuss your needs and how we can help.
 For more information about our IT services and capabilities, or to schedule a free consult, please call Jeff Skillin (720) 638-5507, or e-mail firstname.lastname@example.org.

 IEC is located in the Denver metro area, in DTC.
 In addition to IT services, we also provide managed services, including network monitoring, advanced network monitoring, data protection, and virtual CIO / CTO services.